A black background with a white geometric symbol consisting of a triangle with a circle inside and three extending lines with pointed ends.

 Examples

-• Loss of coherence in unstable particles — Coherence horizon.
+• Loss of coherence in unstable particles — a coherence horizon.

 Role in the Model

-Unknowable frontiers are not failures of the model but features of reality.
-They show where rhythms end or where we must wait for better tools to follow them further.
+Unknowable frontiers are not failures in RRM — They are features of reality itself.
+They mark where rhythms end, or where we must wait until our tools can follow them further.